MufaDOOM/Call-Of-Duty-Black-Ops-Zombie-COOP-PAUSE-by-MufaDOOM/README.md

 This is a pause script for black ops zombies made by MufaDOOM with source code.

-I will release soon a pause script for : Call Of Duty World At War.
+I released too for Call Of Duty World At War and Black Ops 2.